 With digital media time spent on mobile now 68% compared to just 32% on desktop, there’s no denying that using mobile for marketing can be truly valuable to your business.
 The rising dependency of SMS to deliver market messages to consumers is increasing the competition in any industry, so make sure you’re keeping up.

-Check out how Console can help implement SMS into Console Gateway so you can start connecting with your customers on a new level.
+Check out how Console can help implement SMS into Console Cloud and Gateway so you can start connecting with your customers on a new level.